Sichuan Five Spice Beet Jam with Basil

 Makes about 3 cups or 3 half-pint jars.

 Five Spice is a traditional Chinese blend often used in braised or roasted dishes.
-Our version combines sweet spices — star anise, cassia, coriander, and cloves — with the exciting finish of true Sichuan pepper.
+Our Sichuan Five Spice blend combines sweet spices — star anise, cassia, coriander, and cloves — with the exciting finish of true Sichuan pepper.

 This jam will remind you of blueberry jam but with a beet-y, sweet-spice “thing” going on.
 Try it with Greek yogurt and peaches for a simple dessert, serve it with cheddar cheese and seedy crackers, or just slather it on buttered whole-wheat toast.